scupit/gcmake-rust/README.md

 ### CLI TODO

+- [ ] `show-available` command which shows available targets per subproject and dependency (with namespace) which are available for the specified project to link to.
 - [ ] `dep-graph` command which prints a dependency graph per output target
 - [ ] `dep-graph <target>` command which prints a dependency graph for the given target
 - [ ] `show-defines <config-name>` command which prints the defines specified by the buildsystem for a given configuration.